vogler75/automation-gateway/README.md

 - [1.7 DDS Driver (subscribe and publish)](#17-dds-driver-subscribe-and-publish)
 - [1.6 Added GraphiQL (http://localhost:4000/graphiql/)](#16-added-graphiql-httplocalhost4000graphiql)
 - [1.5 OPC UA Schemas to GraphQL Schema Importer](#15-opc-ua-schemas-to-graphql-schema-importer)

+## 1.35 Enhancements and Bug Fixes

+Removed GraphiQL due to deprecation in Vert.x.
+Added necessary files for building a SIEMENS Industrial Edge App.
+Introduced a web page for config file upload functionality.
+Fixed an issue in the MQTT Driver where reconnecting to the MQTT Broker caused incoming messages to be sent multiple times to the bus.

 ## 1.34 Added Config Upload Page